marcusgia2505/classEx_doc/docs/Organize.rst

 Search games
 ------------

-The repository lists all games which were set public by their owners.
+The repository lists all games which were set to public by their owners.
 It provides easy access to all available games, enabling you to search for and, when needed, import public games created by other users into your own panel.
 The list has been optimized for improved search speed and usability, ensuring faster performance.
 Additionally, the search box offers comprehensive searches across all fields, enhancing efficiency and providing a streamlined user experience.

 Import games